-The curves in the a and b channels work on color values.
-They are only displayed and active if the scale chroma combobox is set to "manual".
+The curves in the a and b channels work on color values and are available only in "Lab, separated channels" color space.
 The horizontal line represents the color channel value of the input image pixels.
 The vertical line represents the color channel value of the output image pixels.
 Positive a-values correspond to more magenta colors; negative a-values correspond to more greenish colors.
 Positive b-values correspond to more yellowish colors; negative b-values correspond to more blueish colors.